1:23 – Lacrosse is constantly changing and needs some improvements.

 What I wanted to talk about today was where I see the lacrosse goalie of the future going and what that’s going to look like.
 This is probably almost as controversial as my “Why stepping to the ball is wrong” post, but I hope you’ll read this and you’ll share it and you’ll comment below.
 Let’s talk about this and get some changes happening here.
 This needs to happen or else it’s not going to be a lot of fun watching lacrosse games when a lot of shots go into the net.

+Now I’m not trying to sensationalize anything because I’ve been around this sport for way too long…but, I’ll be the first one to say it…lacrosse goalies are in danger.
 The first thing the lacrosse goalie of the future is going to embrace is protection.
 You only need to look at protection in other sports as where a lacrosse goalie is really going to fit in.
-I’m not talking about protection just for their own protection, although I think that’s really important, because I think what we’re going to see soon is, unfortunately, we’re going to see a high powered shooter take a shot from like 12 yards and hook it right into a goalie’s chest, and that goalie is going to drop dead because they’re not going to have enough equipment on.
+I’m not talking about protection just for their own protection against impact and bruising, although I think that’s really important, because I think what we’re going to see soon is, unfortunately, we’re going to see a high powered shooter take a shot from like 12 yards and hook it right into a goalie’s chest, and that goalie is going to drop dead because they’re not going to have enough equipment on.

 Maybe we’ll see broken collar bones, broken ribs, things like that.
 These things already happen.
 But we’re going to see something pretty major happen, and I don’t like to throw that out there, but as a parent I know it’s coming.
 The protection, and also the culture of protection, is not keeping pace with the velocity of the shots.
 That’s one thing.
 The goalie is not going to look at it just for their own protection.
 The lacrosse goalie of the future is going to embrace protection as a way to stop more balls just like hockey goalies evolved to stop more pucks.
 Hockey goalies went from a stand up style to a butterfly style.
 Nowadays, you cannot have a goalie with a stand up style who plays hockey.
 They’re just not good enough.

-The equipment evolved.
-The first thing you saw happen was hockey goalies started to cheat a little bit.
-Garth Snow, who played the University of Maine and was a New York islander really stretched this a lot, where they would add gussets in his jersey or between his legs and his pants to catch pucks.
+When hockey goalies evolved and their equipment evolved, the first thing you saw happen was hockey goalies started to cheat a little bit.
+Garth Snow, who played the University of Maine and was a New York islander really stretched this a lot.
+Those goalies would add gussets in their jersey or between their legs and their pants to catch pucks.
 Goalie equipment like leg pads got super wide.
 For lacrosse goalies, we wear practically nothing.
-What you’re going to see is goalies start to embrace equipment like catcher’s shin guards, which is something that I’ve espoused for a really long time, which cover all the way up to the middle of your thigh and they cover the top of your foot.
+What you’re going to see is goalies start to embrace equipment like catcher’s shin guards, or motocross shin guards, which is something that I’ve espoused for a really long time, which cover all the way up to the middle of your thigh and they cover the top of your foot too.

 I’m a righty goalie.
 If the ball’s shot to my left foot, we’re teaching kids to bring the stick all the way down to make the save.
 We’re not teaching kids to just put their foot there.
 We’re saying lead with the foot, but really, in the back of a lot of people’s heads we’re thinking, well lead with the foot but don’t make that a kick save.
 But in fact, we’re going to start to see that.